 - @Unsigned indicates that the programmer intends the value to be interpreted as unsigned.
 That is, if the most significant bit in the bitwise representation is set, then the bits should be interpreted as a large positive value. - @Signed indicates that the programmer intends the value to be interpreted as signed.
 That is, if the most significant bit in the bitwise representation is set, then the bits should be interpreted as a negative value.
 This is the default annotation. - @Constant indicates that a value is a compile-time constant and could be interpreted as unsigned or signed.
-This annotation is used internally, and should not be written by the programmer. - @UnknownSignedness indicates that a value's type is not relevant or known to this checker.
+This annotation is used internally, and should not be written by the programmer. - @PolySigned indicates qualifier polymorphism.
+For a description of qualifier polymorphism, see Section 24.2. - @UnknownSignedness indicates that a value's type is not relevant or known to this checker.
 This annotation is used internally, and should not be written by the programmer. - @SignednessBottom indicates that the value is null.
 This annotation is used internally, and should not be written by the programmer.